sequelize/sequelize/docs/manual/other-topics/extending-data-types.md

   }

-  // Mandatory: set the type key SOMETYPE.prototype.key = SOMETYPE.key = 'SOMETYPE';
+  // Mandatory: set the type key SOMETYPE.prototype.key = SOMETYPE.key = "SOMETYPE";

   // Mandatory: add the new type to DataTypes.
 Optionally wrap it on `Utils.classToInvokable` to
   // be able to use this datatype directly without having to call `new` on it.